Next page

 Tucson, Arizona

-Adelita Grijalva is a native Tucsonan, where she attended public schools and eventually matriculated to and graduated from the University of Arizona.
-Raised in a politically involved family, Grijalva has early memories of marching for farmworker causes and migrant rights.
+A native Tucsonan, Adelita Grijalva attended public schools and eventually matriculated to and graduated from the University of Arizona.
+Raised in a politically involved family, as a young child, Grijalva accompanied her parents marching for farmworker causes and migrant rights.
 Upon graduating from U of A with a degree in Political Science, she began to work for Teen Court, a position that gave her insight into the way that school suspension policies negatively affected the life paths of working class, Latinx communities.
 Based on that experience, she ran for a position on the Tucson Unified School Board.
 She was the youngest woman ever to be elected.
 In 2020 she was elected Supervisor of the Pima County Board of Supervisors, and in 2023 Grijalva became the first Latina elected Chair of the Board.

 Interviewed by Jennifer Nájera on January 31, 2024 in Tucson, Arizona